 A garden is only ever as good as the maintenance it receives.
 Even for naturalistic gardens that are planted with durable, long-lived, resilient plants this saying holds true.
 Growing a garden is like raising a child.
 Overindulgence and indifference both lead to failure.
 Intelligent care is the key.

 Ben personally manages each newly planted garden through its first growing season, guiding the planting through the critical establishment phase.
 After this first season, there are two options for the ongoing care of the garden.
-The planting can be managed by either a keen and green-thumbed client, or an approved professional landscape company, with periodic checkup visits with Ben to monitor its evolution.
+The planting can be managed by either a keen and green-thumbed client, or by a professional landscape company, with periodic checkup visits with Ben to monitor its evolution.
 Alternatively, for gardens within Prince Edward County and especially those where clients are part-time or seasonal residents, Ben can continue to provide ongoing maintenance services, with monthly visits from April through October to keep the planting looking its best.

 Once established, the garden is designed to persist on average rainfall, only requiring supplemental water in periods of drought.
 By planting densely weeds have little space to grow and only in the early parts of the year, before the plant growth has knit together, does careful attention need to be paid to keeping the garden weed-free.
 Plants are living things and even the best laid planting designs can contain weak links that, for one reason or another, fail in a garden.
 Follow up visits to check on the garden’s progress allow for quick responses if changes need to be made.
 Rather than completing a static design that never deviates from the original plan, this ongoing relationship between designer and client makes for a garden that will subtly evolve as it ages, as every good garden should.